There has been a lot of rumors regarding cannabis link building lately.

 It is tough to determine which way Google will go.

 Like always, we have limited knowledge and are left to guess.
 No matter how you look at it, links are still among the top ranking factors and cannot be neglected.

-However, remember to always diversify your link profile.
+However, remember always to diversify your link profile.
 This will protect you.

-Power pages, Ultimate guides, Expert round-ups.
+You’ve heard about them – Power pages, Ultimate guides, and Expert round-ups.